Anal Fissures: Internal Anal SphincterotomySkip to the navigation

 Surgery may be needed if medicine fails to heal a tear ( fissure ) in the anus .
 The preferred procedure is an internal anal sphincterotomy.
 A doctor makes a small incision in the internal anal sphincter, one of two muscles that control the anus.
 This can be done as outpatient surgery under local anesthesia or general anesthesia .

 The internal anal sphincter is always under tension, also known as resting pressure.
 If that pressure becomes too high, a fissure may form or an existing one may not heal.
 The incision reduces the resting pressure, allowing the fissure to heal.

 It's important to understand that, even with surgery, an anal fissure must heal on its own.
 A sphincterotomy involves operating on the sphincter muscles, not closing the actual fissure.

-Lateral internal sphincterotomy has a better success rate than any medicine that is used to treat long-term anal fissures.
-The results last longer, and fewer people have anal fissures come back after surgery than after treatment with medicine.
-1
+Internal anal sphincterotomy has a better success rate than any medicine that is used to treat long-term anal fissures.
+The results last longer, and fewer people have anal fissures come back after surgery than after treatment with medicine. footnote 1

-Another study showed that lateral internal sphincterotomy was better than nitroglycerin cream at healing chronic anal fissures.
-And there was no difference in long-term continence between the people who used nitroglycerin cream and the people who had surgery.
-3
+Another study showed that internal anal sphincterotomy was better than nitroglycerin cream at healing chronic anal fissures.
+And there was no difference in long-term continence between the people who used nitroglycerin cream and the people who had surgery. footnote 3

 - Nelson R (2006).
 Non-surgical therapy for anal fissure.
 Cochrane Database of Systematic Reviews (4).